Dr Matthew Davis

 - 2015 Robinson, M. A. (PI), Davis, M. C. (CO-I), & Stott, C. (CO-I).
 Psycho-Social and Cross-cultural Theoretical Framework of Crowd Behaviour and Management.
 20 month project, €207,387 (£172,823).
 Work package 1 of Impact of Cultural Aspects in the Management of Emergencies, IMPACT Consortium, Project 653383, EU Horizon 2020, €1,398,912 (£1,165760) overall, across eight partners.

 I welcome applications for PhD students, particularly those who are interested in:

 - Design and evaluation of modern workspace in particular agile, activity based workspaces or flexible work arrangements

 - Understanding the interactions between human, buildings and technology particularly regarding - energy use, automation or technology design

 - Evaluation of Corporate Social Responsibility (CSR) initiatives in particular pro-environmental / green behaviour change or addressing modern slavery in supply chains

 Current PhD Students

-- Muhammad Haris (expected completion in 2024) exploring artificial intelligence and job design.
+- Muhammad Haris (expected completion in 2024) exploring digital workplaces.

-- Sarah Holland (expected completion in 2024) exploring biophilia, built environment and micro breaks.
+- Sarah Holland (expected completion in 2024) exploring biophilia, outdoor workspace and and employee outcomes.